ExpressVPN Review: Quick Expert Summary

 The Options menu is where you’ll find security features (like the kill switch and split-tunneling), protocol options, and advanced settings.
 While you can customize the VPN to your needs, I really like that ExpressVPN sets all of the important functions to recommended default settings so you don’t have to manually enable or disable them.

-It’s also important to keep in mind that ExpressVPN is one of the few VPNs that has split-tunneling for macOS, but it’s only on macOS 10.15 or below (the feature is not yet available on macOS 11.0).
+It’s also important to keep in mind that ExpressVPN is one of the few VPNs that has split-tunneling for macOS, but it’s only on macOS 10.15 or below (the feature is not yet available on macOS 11.0 or higher).
+The macOS app also comes with Threat Manager.
+And both apps provide access to the same protocols, but L2TP/IPSec is missing on macOS (which is not a problem since it’s not a very secure protocol).

 Overall, ExpressVPN has great desktop apps.
 The Windows and macOS apps are mostly the same, and ExpressVPN even has split-tunneling for macOS 10.15 and below (unlike most of its competitors).